canonical/checkbox/docs/how-to/custom-app.rst

 include the test, or whole test plans from that provider in your new testing project.

-Let's reuse disk tests from the "plainbox-provider-snappy" provider that we can use from the checkbox generic snap.
+Let's reuse disk tests from the "base" provider that we can use from the "checkbox" generic snap.
 All we need to do is add chosen tests to the ``include`` field of the test plan.

 .. code-block:: none
     :caption: units/test-plan.pxu